-If we want to build godly, self-confident kids, teaching our kids the habit of a daily quiet time is perhaps the best habit we can give them!
+If we want to build godly, self-confident kids, we must teach our kids to always stay in contact with God through daily Bible reading and ongoing prayer.
 Jesus promises in John 15:4-8 that if we remain in Him like a vine stays connected to the branches then we can produce much fruit.

 Life can be incredibly hard, and we need the power of God surging through us if we want to be triumphant through all circumstances.
 If we allow our circumstances to dictate our self-worth we will be left depleted and searching.

 But if we stay close to Him–regularly reading the Bible and listening to His voice–then we can do amazing things for God.
-What a powerful truth to instill in our kids!
+What a powerful truth about godly confidence to instill in our kids!